-- 1. Except in the case of an emergency, an employee who must be absent under the provisions of this policy must notify his/her direct supervisor as soon as the need is known, but no later than 1/2 hour in advance of the scheduled starting. - 2.
+- 1. Except in the case of an emergency, an employee who must be absent under the provisions of this policy must notify his/her direct supervisor as soon as the need is known, but no later than 1⁄2 hour in advance of the scheduled starting. - 2.
 When scheduling a sick leave eligible appointment, employees are asked to be sensitive to the impact on workplace operations.
 When possible, employees are encouraged to inquire about the availability of appointments that fall outside of their normal work schedule or at times that will have the least amount of impact on workplace operations.
-Where feasible, employees are asked to report to work as normally scheduled for any day in which a sick leave eligible appointment is cancelled or a full day of absence is not required. - 3.
-The Diocese reserves the right to request a medical certificate for any absence, regardless of the duration of absence. - 4.
-Employees absent due to their own illness or injury for more than seven consecutive days are required to provide a doctor's release before returning to work.
+Where feasible, employees are asked to report to work as normally scheduled for any day in which a sick leave eligible appointment is cancelled, or a full day of absence is not required. - 3.
+The Diocese reserves the right to request a medical certificate and/or doctor's release for any absence, regardless of the duration of absence. - 4.
+Employees absent due to their own illness or injury for more than fourteen consecutive days are required to provide a doctor's release before returning to work.

-- 5. In order to continue to receive sick pay after seven consecutive days of absence, any employee who is absent due to his or her own illness or injury (including employees regularly scheduled to work fewer than 30 hours weekly) must submit a claim under the Diocese's Short-Term Salary Continuation (STD) program on the eighth consecutive day or earlier, and must comply with all subsequent requests for authorization to release medical information. - 6.
+- 5. Any employee (including one who is regularly scheduled to work fewer than 30 hours weekly) who is or will be absent due to his or her own illness or injury for more than fourteen consecutive days must submit a claim under the Diocese's Short-Term Salary Continuation (STD) program on or before the fourteenth consecutive day of absence and must comply with all subsequent requests for authorization to release medical information.
+Failure to submit a claim will prevent payment of any available leave sick, annual, or FML. - 6.
 Sick leave may not be used once an employee has been approved for Long-Term Disability. - 7.
 Employees, exempt and non-exempt, may take and record sick leave in quarter-hour increments. - 8.
 Non-exempt employees will not be paid for sick leave taken in excess of their leave balance(s). - 9.
 Exempt employees will not be paid for full day absences in excess of their leave balance(s).
 Note: the daily rate, and thus reduction in salary for an applicable full day absence for a contracted employee, is calculated in accordance with the contract. - 10.
 A full day's absence is recorded as the number of hours the employee would have normally been scheduled to work on such day. - 11.
 Payment for sick leave is made at the rate of pay in effect at the time of such payment. - 12.
 All available leave (sick and annual) must be used before leave without pay may be considered or approved. - 13.
 Employees may not have a sick leave balance that is less than zero.
 If this unusual circumstance occurs, no further leave will be paid until an appropriate leave balance is achieved to support such leave. - 14.
 Negative leave balances will be deducted from an exiting or transferring employee's final paycheck(s). - 15.
 As with all leave (Holiday, Holy Day, Annual, Compassionate, etc.), sick leave is not counted as time worked for overtime computation purposes. - 16.
 No payments will be made in lieu of taking sick leave.
 In other words, active employees may not "cash out" any portion of their leave balance.
 Leave must be taken in order to receive payment. - 17.
 Employees may not transfer all or a portion of their unused sick leave to another employee.

-Payment of Sick Leave at Separation of Employment, Transfer, or Status Change:
+Payment of Sick Leave at Separation of Employment, Transfer, or Change in Employment Classification